sgallag-insta/bfl/README.md

 # bfl-cli (Binary Flame Launcher) 🔥

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **`bfl` is a therapeutic command-line tool designed to help you "let go" of digital files by simulating the act of burning them before deletion.**

 Inspired by the therapeutic practice of writing down worries or negative feelings on a piece of paper and then burning it, `bfl` offers a digital equivalent for your files.
 It provides a visual "burning" animation in your terminal, after which the selected file is permanently deleted.

-## The Concept

-In many therapeutic practices, the symbolic act of destruction (like burning a piece of paper with written thoughts) can be a powerful way to process and release difficult emotions or unwanted attachments. `bfl` aims to bring a similar symbolic experience to the digital realm, allowing you to "burn away" files that might represent something you wish to move on from.

 ## Features